tuxrobots/tuxlwl/hardware/DRV8262_breakout/README.md

 # DRV8262 Breakout
 This custom built motor driver is almost pin-compatible to the SparkFun TB6612FNG module.
+A Hook-Up Guide is coming soon.
+In this folder you will find the Schematic, Board Design and the EasyEDA Professional project.
 The two modes on the controller can be changed by removing resistor R3.
 |                    | Mode  |
 | ------------------ | ----- |